belbert/VCVTB/IN/In/README.md

-- This folder should include the combined .idf files for initializing AFN calculations.
+- This folder should include the combined XX.idf files for initializing AFN calculations.
-- Runfiles and a Runfile.txt file are created by CreateRuns.py in the parent directory
+- XX.py files and a Runfile.txt file are created by executing CreateRuns.py in the parent directory.
-- Runfile.txt contains all python files to be executed in simulation order.
+- Runfile.txt contains all XX.py files that will be executed in simulation order.
 - An example runfile is included